jsquaredosquared/novocraft-sv-benchmarking/README.md

 ## Usage

+> Instructions on how to deploy this workflow can be found [here](https://snakemake.github.io/snakemake-workflow-catalog?repo=jsquaredosquared/novocraft-sv-benchmarking), or you can continue reading for more details.

 The benchmarking process has been implemented as a Snakemake workflow (found in `workflow/rules`).
 The workflow can be configured by editing the `config/config.yaml` file.
 Tools can be added if they are available in the working environment or can be accessed using Snakemake's conda or docker integrations.
 The command-line options for each tool can be modified according to your needs.

 The default workflow performs the following steps: